WUBR: Construction permit

-On September 7, 2007, WUBR was granted a construction permit to relocate their transmitter to 30°38'07"N, 91°09'55"W with a change in daytime power to 1,200 watts and nighttime power to 51 watts.
-In FCC filings, station ownership stated that they have lost access to their currently licensed transmitter site except for brief periods of broadcasting required to maintain their license.
-This construction permit expires on March 23, 2009.
-As of early 2010, the new transmitter site located in Zachary, Louisiana has been finished and the site is currently operating a temporary format while awaiting a format proposed by their affiliated church.
+On September 7, 2007, WUBR was granted a construction permit to relocate the transmitter to 30°38'07"N, 91°09'55"W with a change in daytime power to 1,200 watts and nighttime power to 51 watts.
+In FCC filings, station ownership stated that it has lost access to the currently licensed transmitter site except for brief periods of broadcasting required to maintain their license.
+This construction permit expired on March 23, 2009.

+As of early 2010, the owners announced a new transmitter site in Zachary, Louisiana, has been finished.
+But the station remains off the air.